Written by: Bonnie Feldman, DDS, MBA and Becca Malizia, BS

 But wait, did you say silver mouthwash?
 YES!

 Recent scientific research has begun to shed light on nanosilver particles as therapeutic agents for periodontal disease (1).
-As you may guess from the name, nanosilver particles are extremely small, and are therefore able to penetrate the biofilm barrier surrounding your teeth where other products cannot.
+As you may guess from the name, nanosilver particles are extremely small, and are able to penetrate the biofilm barrier surrounding your teeth where other products can’t.

 Dental biofilm, specifically a subset of biofilm you may know as plaque, is essentially a wall surrounding your teeth.
 Other neutralizing agents can’t disrupt the biofilm.
 In fact, Dr. Nolan explains that 99% of neutralizing agents can’t get to the plaque where it is needed most.
 He says that the nanosilver particles act as a trojan horse, breaking into the biofilm and allowing other neutralizing agents through, in order to disrupt the plaque build up around your teeth.
 In addition to acting as the delivery method, the nanosilver itself is an antimicrobial, a neutralizing agent, that promotes the uptake of calcium in the tooth.